I recently reviewed the hair analysis results of a 21-year-old college student, who I’ll call Joe.

 Arsenic is famous for being used as a food poison to silently kill a person.
 It has been used throughout history to kill off kings and emperors, earning the name the “poison of kings”.

-Dr. Lawrence Wilson, a holistic physician who works with toxic metals, calls arsenic the slow death mineral because it causes vague symptoms that are hard to trace.
+Dr. Lawrence Wilson, a holistic physician who studies toxic metals, calls arsenic the slow death mineral because it causes vague symptoms that are hard to trace.
 He also calls it the slave mineral and the dullness mineral because it takes away a person’s will to resist, and it causes mental dullness and apathy.

 Arsenic has a shorter biological half-life (less than 20 hours) than many of the toxic metals.
 This means that it is easier for the body to remove.
 However, high doses or regular exposure will cause arsenic to accumulate in the body.

 Symptoms and Health Effects of Arsenic Toxicity

 At first, arsenic exposure causes low-key symptoms such as fatigue, weakness, and malaise.
 Continued exposure leads to more distinct symptoms, including:

 - Abdominal pain